How can you keep pace with industry changes when trends usually aren’t clear and bad decisions are costly?

 Industry refers to a wider view than just your job or profession.
 It’s the overarching perspective of the world surrounding your organization, for example, the manufacturing, healthcare, education, or financial services industry.

-Everyone wants to know what technologies are coming next, and each year forward-thinking venture capitalists review what innovations are likely to emerge in the next few years.
-At Centrestar we paid attention when Forbes contributor Robert Hof reported that the panel in 2011 identified open online learning as one of the top five technology trends.
+Yearly, forward-thinking venture capitalists identify the innovations most likely to emerge in the near future.
+In 2011, Centrestar paid attention when Forbes contributor Robert Hof reported that open online learning was one of the top five technology trends.

-Search online education and you’ll find that since 2011 the trend has continued to accelerate.
-Your own experiences during the pandemic will most likely convince you this is true.
+Search online education and you’ll find that since 2011 that trend has only continued to accelerate.
 We’re at the point now where we’re living in a technological revolution!

 - Network with other professionals in your industry and identify relevant resources.

-- Find others in your organization who are strong with regard to best practices and trends and get input from them.
+- Find others in your organization who are strong about best practices and trends and get input from them.

 Pro Tip: You may work in the manufacturing industry, for example, and as such you would want to stay current with trends in that industry.

 But think one step further.
-Depending on your organization’s products and services, it may pay to be aware of trends in other industries as well.
-For example, if your organization trains people on how to use its products, you may benefit by watching trends in the education industry.
+Depending on your organization’s products and services, watch trends in other industries as well.
+For example, if you train people on how to use products, you will benefit from tracking changes in the education industry.